NWPAS Satellite Pinball Tournament Series

 Third most number of points earned in one round.

 Most number of games won with 5 points.

 Most number of games won with 4 points.

 Most number of games won with 3 points.

-A single tie-breaker game.
+If the tie cannot be broken by the above criteria, a single tie-breaker game will be played.
 Each team picks three players, each player plays one ball.
 Randomly chosen machine.

 Scoring and General Tournament Rules

 IFPA Scoring will be used for all Match Multi-Play Rounds, and Match Play Tournaments excluding the NW Women's Championship and NWPAS Open Match Play Tournament.